grammyjs/website/site/docs/plugins/README.md

 It would be cool if your plugin also runs on Deno, and we will move those plugins to the top of the list.
 However, Deno support is not a strict requirement.

+## Ideas for More Plugins

+We are collecting ideas for new plugins [on GitHub in this issue](https://github.com/grammyjs/grammY/issues/110).